At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the revenue.

 “The most important function of sunglasses is to protect the eyes from UV rays.
 You want your sunglasses to protect against both UVA and UVB rays.
 Always choose sunglasses that are marked as blocking 100 percent of UV rays.
 Some manufacture labels say ‘UV absorption up to 400nm.’ which is the same as 100 percent UV protection,” said Erwin.

 The takeaway: Everyone should slip on a pair of shades.

-“Sunglasses are vital to protect the eye and the skin around the eye from damaging UV rays, which can cause eye diseases like cataracts, macular degeneration, keratitis or even cancer around the eyes."
+“Sunglasses are vital to protect the eye and the skin around the eye from damaging UV rays, which can cause eye diseases like cataracts, macular degeneration, keratitis or even cancer around the eyes," Erwin said.

 Take a peek at some of the season’s best sunglasses, all featuring the recommended level of UV protection.
-And TODAY Style Squad member Jill Martin offers up a few easy tricks to find your face shape, and suggestions for which frame will look most stunning on you.
+TODAY Style Squad member Jill Martin also offered up a few easy tricks to find your face shape, and suggestions for which types of frames will look most stunning on you.

 Sunglasses for heart shaped faces